College of Education

 on-campus admission: U of I student application

-undergraduate advising: Student Academic Resources
+undergraduate advising: Student Academic Resources, 110 Education Building

 A distinguishing hallmark of the College of Education is the commitment to diversity.
 Faculty members engage in research, teaching, and service activities developed to ensure that all children, including those who are racially, ethnically, linguistically, and economically different as well as people with different abilities and disabilities, are provided with educational opportunities.

 Admission to the College of Education at any level (freshmen, off campus and on-campus applicants) is competitive.
-Freshman and off-campus transfer application information is available on the Office of Undergraduate Admissions website.
-Information for on-campus applicants can be found on the College of Education website.

 In order to meet the University's current requirements in general education, each candidate for a degree from the College of Education must complete the campus general education requirements and the Language other than English through the third level.
 In most teacher education curricula, specific coursework within the general education areas must be taken.
 Also, in some teacher education curricula, additional credit in the general education areas is required.
 For more information on required general education coursework, contact a College of Education academic adviser.
 Students must select their courses for general education from the campus general education course list.